 French Onion Soup has been my global obsession for a very long time.
-I have been downing this cheese ladened soup for thirty years only because it is perfection in a lion faced bowl!
+I have been downing this cheese ladened soup for thirty some years.

-I had this bowl of French Onion Soup on my last visit to Poland as I was staying at the Marriott across the way from the Chopin Airport.
-This was an excellent bowl and went nicely with my Halloumi Bacon salad (see below).
+I had this bowl of French Onion Soup on my last visit to Poland, while I was staying at the Marriott across the way from the Chopin Airport.
+This was an excellent bowl, and paired nicely with my Halloumi Bacon salad (see below).

 Lunch at Courtyard Marriott Warsaw Airport

-Sipping on a Courtyard Ice Tea, noshing on a halloumi bacon salad and French onion soup inside a Courtyard Marriott- not bad!
-I have been to many Courtyard Marriotts because I work my points and I will admit that some are better than others.
-This location had excellent food, it was a lot better than the ones in the States.
-I especially loved both the salad and soup- very filling and very delicious!
+Sipping on a Courtyard Ice Tea, noshing on a halloumi bacon salad, and French onion soup inside a Courtyard Marriott- not bad for a hotel meal.
+I have been to many Marriotts because I work my points, and I will admit that some are better than others.
+This location had excellent food, and it was a lot better than the ones in the States.
+I especially loved both the salad and soup- very filling and very delicious.

 Room Service at Warsaw Marriott Hotel

-Yes.
-I enjoy room service but who doesn’t?
-Especially when you are tired as hell and do not want to get dressed again for dinner.
+Yes, I enjoy room service but who doesn’t?
+Especially when you are tired as hell, and do not want to get dressed again for dinner.
 This delicious herbed chicken with red wine risotto and arugula was enjoyed while wearing my pajamas and watching Polish TV.
 I honestly had no motivation to go anywhere because I had finished a full day of exploring Warsaw.
-That was after an overnight bus from Prague with barely any sleep, so this chicken and risotto was absolutely amazing.
+That was after an overnight bus from Prague with barely any sleep, which made this chicken and risotto absolutely amazing.